RYTESCompany/skellyrytes.github.io/README.md

 ## Typography

-Text on the web should always be a sans-serif font to favor readability over style.
 We should avoid using italics and bold unless absolutely necessary or for specific use cases like titles of media or quotes.
 Instead of using bold or italics to highlight the important information, consider rephrasing to be more concise and exclude superflous language.
 See Voice->Simple.

 ### Font